-OCCT 5010 FOUNDATIONS OF OCCUPATIONAL THERAPY (1) This course introduces students to the profession of occupational therapy.
-Topics include: historical development of the profession, educational and credentialing process, functions of national, state, and local professional associations and human service organizations, professional role delineations within occupational therapy, teaming, promotion of the profession to the public, importance of theory development and documentation to the profession, and an introduction to the variety of service models.
-Prerequisites: admission to the occupational therapy graduate program.
+OCCT 5010Foundations of Occupational Therapy (1).
+This course introduces students to the profession of occupational therapy.
+Topics to be covered include: historical development of the profession, educational and credentialing process, functions of national, state, and local professional associations and human service organizations, professional role delineations within occupational therapy, teaming, promotion of the profession to the public, importance of theory development and documentation to the profession, and an introduction to the variety of service models.
+Prerequisite: Admission in the MOT program.